Volunteer

 If you’d like to volunteer, complete the following form;

-ABTA is a member of Volunteering Queensland
+BTA is a member of Volunteering Queensland

-“Volunteers are the lifeblood of the ABTA and we place a very high value on volunteers’ contributions, no matter how large or small.
-The strength of ABTA lies in the fact that everyone who chooses to become involved does so because they have a personal understanding of the effects of a difficult birth experience whether directly as the birthing person or indirectly as the non-birthing partner or health care professional.”
+“Volunteers are the lifeblood of the BTA and we place a very high value on volunteers’ contributions, no matter how large or small.
+The strength of BTA lies in the fact that everyone who chooses to become involved does so because they have a personal understanding of the effects of a difficult birth experience whether directly as the birthing person or indirectly as the non-birthing partner or health care professional.”

 Amy Dawes, Founder & CEO